Samantha2233/marta/README.md

 - Mobile responsive

 ## Tech
+- TypeScript
 - Zustand
+- Chakra UI
 - SVGR
 - Vite
-- react-select
-- chakra-ui
+- React Select
-- dayjs
+- Day.js

 ## Simulated API
 One of the biggest challenges I faced during this exercise was connecting to the Marta API.
 After receiving the API key from Marta, I would consistently hit a CORS error: